Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • “How can I better improve X skills?”

 All of these sought-after questions, and more, can be answered through individual athlete reports.
-Using SkillShark, no extra steps are needed to create a report once scores are entered.
+Moreover, using SkillShark, no extra steps are needed to create a report once scores are entered.
 All coaches have to do is navigate to the ‘Individual Reports’ tab on the app, select a player, and hit the send button.
 From there, a report is sent directly to the inbox of that athlete.

 Athletes can see what skills they were evaluated on, their scores, and how they compare to the team average.
 Additionally, any comments or videos that were added by evaluators will be included in the report.